iomega/spec2vec/README.rst

 Versions
 ========
 Since version `0.5.0` Spec2Vec uses `gensim >= 4.0.0` which should make it faster and more future proof.
 Model trained with older versions should still be importable without any issues.
-If you had scripts that used additional gensim code, however, those might occationally need some adaptation, see also the [gensim documentation on how to migrate your code](https://github.com/RaRe-Technologies/gensim/wiki/Migrating-from-Gensim-3.x-to-4).
+If you had scripts that used additional gensim code, however, those might occationally need some adaptation, see also the `gensim documentation on how to migrate your code <https://github.com/RaRe-Technologies/gensim/wiki/Migrating-from-Gensim-3.x-to-4>`_.

 Installation